gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### Characteristics

-- Understand who might target the organization and why.
+- Understand who might target the organization and why
-- Align cybersecurity with business strategy and risk appetite.
+- Align cybersecurity with business strategy and risk appetite
-- Guide resource allocation and policy-making.
+- Guide resource allocation and policy-making
-- Influence executive-level decisions and board reporting.
+- Influence executive-level decisions and board reporting

 #### Tasks